 Current Stipend Rate

-For August 2021 through August 31, 2022 the normal graduate stipend is $2,538.46 per month or $33,000 for the first year.
+For August 2022 through August 31, 2023 the normal graduate stipend for a first year student is $2,589.23 per month or $33,660.
 All incoming students will be paid starting in August for 13 months.
 Then, for the second year, pay will start September 1 and go through August 31 during the following year.
 Please note the Cost of Living in North Carolina is less than in many other cities.* It is not possible to compare the stipends in other institutions without looking at the Cost of Living.* Visit the Duke in Durham website, or Durham's accolades and search the Cost of Living.

 Cost of Attendance

-Tuition and Fees — The following Graduate School Tuition, Fees and Stipends are for 2021/22 Tuition is charged on a per semester basis for all graduate students.
-Entering Ph.D. students are assessed $28,950 each semester (fall and spring) during academic years 1-3.
-The tuition charge for continuing Ph.D. students is $4,000 each semester (fall and spring) during academic years 4+.
-Summer tuition is levied as a flat rate of $4,000.
+Tuition and Fees — See the following Graduate School Tuition, Fees and Stipends.
+Tuition is charged on a per semester basis for all graduate students.
+Entering Ph.D. students are assessed $30,110.00 each semester (fall and spring) during academic years 1-3.
+The tuition charge for continuing Ph.D. students is $4,160 each semester (fall and spring) during academic years 4+.
+Summer tuition is levied as a flat rate of $4,160.

 Transcript Fee — All entering students will be charged a one-time fee of $120 in the fall semester, entitling them to an unlimited number of Duke transcripts.

-Health Insurance — Coverage is required.
+Health and Dental Insurance — Coverage is required.
 Students may select coverage from Duke's Student Medical Insurance Plan (SMIP), or provide proof of comparable health coverage.
 Students who choose SMIP will be charged in the fall semester, based on a rate that is tiered-by-age.
-An estimate for full-year coverage for students in 2021/22 is $3,535.
+An estimate for full-year coverage for students in 2022/23 is $3650.
 Additional health insurance information is available through the provider, Blue Cross Blue Shield (BCBS) of North Carolina.
 For additional information please contact Student Health.

 Activity Fee — All students will be charged a student activity fee of $18.25 per semester by the Graduate and Professional Student Council to support campus events and student government.
 See GPSC for more information.